DeadlyFirex/IrisML/README.md

 # IrisML
-Machine Learning example/implementation of the popular Iris dataset, built together to learn ML and statistics.
+Machine Learning example/implementation of the popular Iris dataset, built to learn ML and statistics.